VincentBernet/Cracking-the-Coding-Interview/README.md

     return -1;
 };
 ```
-<span> Conclusion : Instanciate two pointers, left and right, and at each iteration check the midle of the array by adjusting right or left. </span>
+**Conclusion** : Instanciate two pointers, left and right, and at each iteration check the midle of the array by adjusting right or left.

 ---
-dadad